Financial Samurai

 Calculate How Long It Takes To Afford A Dream Home

-As I was sitting on the lanai, pitying myself for not being able to afford such an amazing property, I began to calculate whether other occupations could allow people to afford this home.
-Shaking my head, I realized it’s almost impossible for even some of the most well-paid worker bees.
+As I was sitting on the lanai, pitying lamenting for not being able to afford such an amazing property, I began to calculate whether other occupations could allow people to afford this home.
+Shaking my head, I realized it's almost impossible for even some of the most well-paid workers to afford a dream home.

 Here’s how long it would take a person who joins an investment bank right out of undergrad to save up $4 million dollars assuming steady promotions and pay raises, 25 years of surviving economic cycles, and consistently saving 50% of his or her income without fail.